Puerto Rico at the 2023 Parapan American Games

-Puerto Rico is scheduled to compete in the 2023 Parapan American Games in Santiago, Chile from 17 November to 26 November 2023.
-This is Puerto Rico's seventh appearance at the Parapan American Games, having competed at every edition of the games since the inaugural edition in 1999.
+Puerto Rico competed in the 2023 Parapan American Games in Santiago, Chile from 17 November to 26 November 2023.
+This was Puerto Rico's seventh appearance at the Parapan American Games, having competed at every edition of the games since the inaugural edition in 1999.

 Paralympic taekwondo practitioner Óscar Fontan and powerlifter Neslie Bernardi were the country's flagbearers during the opening ceremony.

 Medalists

 The following Puerto Rican competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.